awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-lex-bot-cloudwatchloggrouplogdestination.md

 ## Properties<a name="aws-properties-lex-bot-cloudwatchloggrouplogdestination-properties"></a>

 `CloudWatchLogGroupArn`  <a name="cfn-lex-bot-cloudwatchloggrouplogdestination-cloudwatchloggrouparn"></a>
-Specifies the Amazon Resource Name \(ARN\) of the log group where text and metadata logs are delivered\.
+The Amazon Resource Name \(ARN\) of the log group where text and metadata logs are delivered\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `LogPrefix`  <a name="cfn-lex-bot-cloudwatchloggrouplogdestination-logprefix"></a>
-Specifies the prefix of the log stream name within the log group that you specified\.
+The prefix of the log stream name within the log group that you specified
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)